bridgecrew-perf6/automated-vagrant-network-deployment/README.md

 3. The generated Vagrantfile will be in the `generated_topology` folder.
 Run the `vagrant up` command from that folder to deploy
 4. Check the generated VMs are running with `vagrant status`
 5. Connect to any of the VMs to make tests with `vagrant ssh NAME_OF_THE_VM_TO_CONNECT`
+6. Use `ping` and `iperf3` programs on the hosts to test network delay and bandwidth respectively.